-There are certain cities which contain so much history, that the entire city becomes a world heritage site, even though there are multiple locations in the city which could warrant world heritage status on their own.
+There are certain cities that contain so much history, that the entire city becomes a world heritage site, even though there are multiple locations in the city that could warrant world heritage status on their own.
 Paris is one of those cities.
 Just walk around the Seine and you’ll bump into history.
 You can’t avoid it.

 About Paris, Banks of Seine

 The Banks of Seine is filled with several masterpieces for tourists to Paris to behold.
 In fact, the cultural and historical value of the structures and monuments in Paris, Banks of Seine make up the world heritage property site.
 Below are some of the most notable attractions that are included in the world heritage property and why you must visit:

 This is the world’s largest museum and also one of the most popular.
 In fact, it has become an icon of Paris.
 It is located on the right bank of the River Seine within the 1st district or arrondissement.
 The museum is located within the Louvre Palace, which receives over 7 million visitors annually.

 Another icon of Paris is the Eiffel Tower.
 It is a wrought iron lattice tower that is named after the engineer who built it – Gustave Eiffel.
 The tower has become somewhat of a symbol of Paris, and France in general.
 It is also the tallest structure in Paris.